jason-woolf/DesmosPlayer/README.md

 Tested only on Chrome and Safari.
 May have issues on other browsers.

-Due to the risk of running malicious code in an unknown graph, you should always inspect the code before running it by clicking the program icon.
+Due to the risk of running malicious code in an unknown graph, you should always inspect the code before clicking the program icon.

 This is my first forray into JavaScript and GitHub, so please be kind if there are bugs or non-conformant stylings.  😬